mi-lib/mi-lib-starter/scripts/README.md

 ## [What is this?]

-This starter kit includes an installer, an uninstaller and a script for a rebuild of milib.
-They run on Ubuntu (might run on Debian though the author did not try to do it).
+This starter kit includes an installer, an uninstaller and a script to rebuild the milib.
+They run on Ubuntu (and might run on Debian though we did not try to do it).

 milib is a collection of libraries developed for the robot control and simulation.
 The libraries include: